hanabi/hanabi.github.io/Reference.md

 * When this occurrs and there is exactly one "missing" card, players should write an *Elimination Note* in their hand for the missing card.
 This is called *Trash Touch Elimination*.
 * For example, in a 3-player game:
   * Red 3 is played on the stacks.
 All of the other suits have the 1 played on the stacks.
-  * Bob's hand is as follows, from newest to oldest: red 4, red 1, blue 1, green 1, yellow 1.
+  * Bob's hand is, from newest to oldest: red 4, red 1, blue 1, green 1, yellow 1.
   * Alice wants to give a play clue to the red 4.
 Everyone on the team can see that she can give either number 4 or red.
     * If she clues number 4, then it will uniquely touch the red 4 (and will not violate *Good Touch Principle*).
     * If she clues red, then it will touch the red 4 and the red 1 (which **will** violate *Good Touch Principle*).